JosefGst/ZLAC8015_python/README.md

 This is a simple python package by using pymodbus to be able to access registers of ZLAC8015D.

-You can find more detail of ZLAC8015D on their official site [here](http://www.zlrobotmotor.com/info/401.html).
+You can find more detail of ZLAC8015D on their official site [here](http://www.zlrobotmotor.com/info/401.html) or about [ZLAC8015](http://www.zlrobotmotor.com/info/400.html)

 ## Hardware